The go-ipfs config file is a JSON document located at $IPFS_PATH/config. It

 Reduces daemon overhead on the system.
 May affect node functionality - performance of content discovery and data fetching may be degraded.

-This document refers to the standard JSON types (e.g., null
+This document refers to the standard JSON types (e.g., null, string,

 be chosen.
 This makes it easier for go-ipfs to change the defaults in the